-- Four of Maryland's nine County Executive positions are currently held by women. - Baltimore County Executive, Kathy Klausmeier, was appointed in January 2025 by an all-male County Council to complete the term of former Executive, John Olszewski, who is now representing District 2 in Congress. - Prince George's County has a woman Acting County Executive, Tara Jackson, until a special election to replace Senator Angela Alsobrooks is completed in June. - In the Prince George's special election, there are three women in a Democratic primary field of nine candidates.
-The Republican primary field has three men and no women. - Montgomery County, Maryland's largest jurisdiction, is the only jurisdiction with an Executive to have never elected or appointed a woman to this role.
+- Four of Maryland's nine County Executive positions are currently held by women. - Baltimore County Executive, Kathy Klausmeier, was appointed in January 2025 by an all-male County Council to complete the term of former Executive, John Olszewski, who is now representing District 2 in Congress. - Prince George's County Executive, Aisha N. Braveboy, was elected in a June 2025 special election to complete the term of former Executive, Angela Alsobrooks, who now serves in the U.S. Senate. - Montgomery County, Maryland's largest jurisdiction, is the only jurisdiction with an Executive to have never elected or appointed a woman to this role.